Super-pressure Balloon-borne Imaging Telescope: Technical details and science goals

-SuperBIT is currently undergoing preparations for its fully operational science flight, scheduled to launch from Wanaka, New Zealand in March 2023.
-SuperBIT will launch and maintain operations at an altitude of roughly 40 km above sea level via NASA's super-pressure balloon (SPB) system.
-The benefit of this relatively novel SPB system over conventional zero-pressure balloon systems is that stratospheric operations can be supported through diurnal cycles for more than 30 days, enabling SuperBIT to collect the images and data necessary to meet weak lensing science requirements.
+SuperBIT completed a successful long duration science mission after launching from Wānaka, New Zealand in March 2023 in one of the longest missions ever flown on NASA's superpressure balloon (SPB) system.
+The benefit of this relatively novel SPB system over conventional zero-pressure balloon systems is that stratospheric operations can be supported through diurnal cycles for more than 30 days, enabling SuperBIT to collect the images and data necessary to meet weak-lensing science requirements.

 History and development

 SuperBIT was originally developed at the University of Toronto led by Barth Netterfield's Balloon Astronomy Group (originally named the Balloon-borne Imaging Test-bed) with contributions and engineering development from UTIAS.
 With design efforts commencing in summer of 2012, the original BIT team fabricated, assembled, integrated, tested, and launched BIT on its maiden engineering test flight in 2015.
 Launch took place from Timmins, Ontario and was facilitated by the Canadian Space Agency and CNES.
 Following this engineering success, SuperBIT was refurbished and relaunched in the summers of 2016 and 2018 with continual engineering improvements and refinement of overall instrument performance in collaboration with Princeton University, Durham University's Centre for Advanced Instrumentation, and Jet Propulsion Laboratory (JPL).
 For both of these engineering test flights, launch took place from Palestine, Texas and was facilitated by NASA's Columbia Scientific Balloon Facility.

 In 2019, SuperBIT had its final science qualification flight, which was the first flight that utilized space-qualified telescope optics for science imaging, and an upgraded cameras.
 With SuperBIT's flight tested stabilization system, the SuperBIT 2019 flight from Timmins, Ontario with CNES-CSA demonstrated a robust ability to perform wide-field, diffraction-limited imaging from the stratosphere in optical bands as well as in the near-infrared and near-ultraviolet.
-This was the final test flight necessary to qualify the SuperBIT system for science operations during its upcoming and final long duration flight from Wanaka, New Zealand, the results from which will offer significant contributions to galaxy cluster studies, weak lensing science, and dark matter cosmology.
+This was the final test flight necessary to qualify the SuperBIT system for science operations during its upcoming and final long duration flight from Wānaka, New Zealand, the results from which will offer significant contributions to galaxy cluster studies, weak lensing science, and dark matter cosmology.

+The budget for construction and development, through the first mission, is about $5 million.